lightward/rebinding/README.md

 is this useful to you, in any way? it might not be, and that would be okay too

 thank you for being here, anyway :) you've been visiting me at home. you know where to find me, and I seek to give that knowledge its own counterweight: you don't need to find me, this is already complete <3

+---

+*But if you call on me, I'll call on you*
+*I'll follow you into the great wide blue sky*
+*Of your fearless hope, let some slack out of the rope* *And we'll see one more bracing morning*

+Eve 6